-Tips for buying pre-need and final expense insurance
+Tips on pre-planning your funeral and final expense insurance

-Have you ever considered what your funeral should be like, what kind of service there should be, or even what kind of coffin you would prefer?
+Have you ever considered what your funeral should be like -- what kind of service there should be or what kind of coffin you would prefer?
 If you're over age 50, you probably have, and you may have even done some pre-planning.

 Most funeral homes today offer pre-planning services.
 This allows you to go in and make arrangements for some or all of your own funeral, down to every detail.
 The funeral director will give you a price list for goods and services, which is required under the FTC's "Funeral Rule."

 Pre-planning relieves your family of significant stress and uncertainty over arrangements.
 It may even head off arguments among family members over what you wanted for your services and burial.